hlascelles/karina_personal_website/_posts/travel/2020-04-04-london-parts.md

 ### 13. Liverpool Street

-* [Sculpture in the city](https://www.sculptureinthecity.org.uk/) - an annual outdoor sculpture exhibition, new sculptures every June.
-* St Dunstan in the East Church Garden - a beautiful old church with no roof.
 * For a breathtaking view of the city, book a table for breakfast at [Sky Pod Bar](https://skygarden.london/restaurants/sky-pod-bar/).
-* [London Mithraeum](https://www.londonmithraeum.com/) - archeological remains of a Roman temple, 3rd century AD.
-Booking required.
+* Sculptures: [Sculpture in the city](https://www.sculptureinthecity.org.uk/) - an annual outdoor sculpture exhibition, new sculptures every June; [Our Herd of Hope](https://www.sheldrickwildlifetrust.org/herd-of-hope) - a family of 21 life-sized bronze elephant statues around 1 Bishops Square; etc.
+* Walk from Liverpool Street station to Farringdon station underground following [this guide](https://diamondgeezer.blogspot.com/2022/05/how-to-walk-underground-from-liverpool.html).

+**Architecture:**
+* This area has a lot of remarkable modern buildings.
+Don't miss the [Richard Rogers' inside-out building](https://www.dezeen.com/2019/11/19/lloyds-building-richard-rogers-high-tech-london/).
 * The Barbican Estate - one of the largest examples of Brutalist style architecture.
 It represents an utopian ideal for inner-city living.
 Have fun exploring.
 For example, try to find St Giles Cripplegate.
-* Walk from Liverpool Street station to Farringdon station underground following [this guide](https://diamondgeezer.blogspot.com/2022/05/how-to-walk-underground-from-liverpool.html).
-* Don't miss [Our Herd of Hope](https://www.sheldrickwildlifetrust.org/herd-of-hope) - a family of 21 life-sized bronze elephant statues around 1 Bishops Square.
+* St Dunstan in the East Church Garden - a beautiful old church with no roof.
+* [London Mithraeum](https://www.londonmithraeum.com/) - archeological remains of a Roman temple, 3rd century AD.
+Booking required.

 **Food and drink:**
 * Bubala Spitalfields - one of the tastiest tasting menus.
 Middle Eastern food.
 I left feeling that I should have paid more given how much I loved it.